yousefsadiq/CinePeek/README.md

-CinePeek

-Features
+#CinePeek
+A sleek, modern JavaFX desktop application for discovering fun facts about your favorite movies, powered by the TMDB API.

+##Features

-Sleek, Modern UI: A dark-themed, responsive interface built with JavaFX and CSS, based on Figma mockups.
+- Sleek, Modern UI: A dark-themed, responsive interface built with JavaFX and CSS, based on Figma mockups.

-Movie Search: Instantly search the entire TMDB database for any movie.
+- Movie Search: Instantly search the entire TMDB database for any movie.

-Top 6 Results: View the top 6 most relevant movies with their official posters in a clean, scrollable layout.
+- Top 6 Results: View the top 6 most relevant movies with their official posters in a clean, scrollable layout.

-Fun Fact Deck: Click a movie to view an interactive "deck" of fun fact cards.
+- Fun Fact Deck: Click a movie to view an interactive "deck" of fun fact cards.

-Dynamic Data: Get real-time data for:
+- Dynamic Data: Get real-time data for:

-Worldwide Revenue
+  - Worldwide Revenue

-Production Budget
+  - Production Budget

-Movie Runtime
+  - Movie Runtime

-Release Date
+  - Release Date

-How It Works
+## How It Works

-Search: Start the app and type a movie title (e.g., "Inception") into the search bar.
+- Search: Start the app and type a movie title (e.g., "Inception") into the search bar.

-Select: The app displays the top 6 results.
+- Select: The app displays the top 6 results.
 Click the poster of the movie you're curious about.

-Peek: A deck of cards appears!
+- Peek: A deck of cards appears!
 Click the top card to "draw" it and send it flying off-screen, revealing the next fact underneath.

-Tech Stack
+## Tech Stack

-Language: Java
+- Language: Java

-Framework: JavaFX
+- Framework: JavaFX

-Build: Apache Maven
+- Build: Apache Maven

-API: The Movie Database (TMDB) API
+- API: The Movie Database (TMDB) API

-Libraries:
+- Libraries:

-Google Gson - For parsing JSON responses from the API.
+  - Google Gson - For parsing JSON responses from the API.

-java-dotenv - For secure management of the API key.
+  - java-dotenv - For secure management of the API key.

+## Design:
-Design: Built with an MVC (Model-View-Controller) pattern using FXML and a central SceneManager for navigation.
+Built with an MVC (Model-View-Controller) pattern using FXML and a central SceneManager for navigation.

-Getting Started
+## How to run

-To get a local copy up and running, follow these simple steps.
+To get a local copy up and running, follow these simple steps:

 Prerequisites